Thái Nguyên province: Geography

-Thái Nguyên has many mountain ranges running from south to north.
-Their structure is made of strongly decayed rocks with many caves and valleys.
+Thái Nguyên has mountain ranges running from south to north.
+Their structure is made of decayed rocks with caves and valleys.
 In the southwest is the Tam Đảo mountain range, located on the northern fringe of the Red River Delta.
-The range spans some 80 kilometres, with its highest peak of 1,529 metres (note other sources state 1,590 or 1,592 metres) and many cliffs running from northwest to southeast.
+The range spans some 80 kilometres, with its highest peak of 1,529 metres (note other sources state 1,590 or 1,592 metres) and cliffs running from northwest to southeast.